ujwala-123/My-UMBC-Capstone-Project/docs/report.md

 5. The average age, accident quarter, and speed limit have little to no effect on the severity or frequency of vehicle crashes.

 ### Created Machine learning model using Microsoft Azure
-In this project, created machine learning models using Azure Machine Learning model Studio, including multi-class Logistic Regression, Decision Tree, Boosted Decision Tree, and Random Forest, were used to develop machine learning models.
+In this project, created machine learning models using Azure Machine Learning Studio, including multi-class Logistic Regression, Decision Tree, Boosted Decision Tree, and Random Forest, were used to develop machine learning models.
 For example,
 The Boosted Decision Tree algorithm has accuracy of 77.60%.
 The obtained metrics are:\